etiennevandebijl/NIDS/Zeek/Zeek/README.md

 Note that in the CIC-IDS-2018 there are some issues:
 - Some files have spaces in their name: replace those spaces with a dash ("-")
-- there is a shortcut in 2-3-2018.
+- There is a shortcut in 2-3-2018.
 You must remove this one.
 - The files do not have a pcap type.
 This could cause a problem but not necessarily.

+## Windows
 Steps to get Zeek working on a ubuntu LTS in a Windows 10 machine.

-1) Install ubuntu 20.04 LTS
+0.1) Install ubuntu 20.04 LTS
 First, we need to perform the following steps in order to install ubuntu on our Windows machine: https://docs.microsoft.com/nl-nl/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package

+# Linux

-2) Install Zeek
+Install Zeek
 Perform the following steps of code:

 ```shell